atran126/CMSC498Ofinal/README.md

 # CMSC498O Final Project

-Abbie Tran
+Created by:
 Simin Li
+Lydia Hu
 Mei Mbah
-Lydia Hu
+Abbie Tran
+Shows a dashboard of housing price and school funding across counties in Maryland.
+User must start the node server in order to view the web page.